What are the most spectacular roads in China?

 Zhanailakashan Pass is a high mountain pass at an elevation of 4.760m (15,616ft) above the sea level, located in Yushu Tibetan Autonomous Prefecture in southern Qinghai province, China.

-Lata La is a high mountain pass at an elevation of 4.047m (13,277ft) above the sea level, located in the southern part of Gyirong County in the Tibet Autonomous Region of China.
+Tsola La is a high mountain pass at an elevation of 4,553m (14,937ft) above sea level, located in Lhatse County, Shigatse Prefecture.
+Situated in the Tibet Autonomous Region of China, it serves as a critical transition point on the legendary route toward the Himalayas.

 Darecuo is a high mountain lake at an elevation of 5.411m (17,752ft) above the sea level, located in the Tibet Autonomous Region of China.
 The road to the summit is rocky and gravel.
 Large, sharp rocks require tight maneuvering, increasing the likelihood of tire damage.